awwea/daofinance/README.md

 Past a group of 5-7 (known as a “two pizza” team) it can be difficult to coordinate and evaluate individual contributions, especially in teams that are distributed globally.
 [SourceCred](https://sourcecred.io) provides a toolbox to have reputation-weighted peer reviews of distributed teams and communities.
 SourceCred runs a modified version of PageRank on a contribution graph to produce a cred attribution.
 The weights within the system are highly configurable to match the needs of the community and one would expect that each GU will organize its SourceCred algorithms accordingly depending on the parameters of that working group and the nature of their mandate.
 Through the use of SourceCred individual members of the community can earn a reputation, as defined by the community and specifically community leaders, and be compensated for the value they bring into the system.
 Over time this lowers the barrier of entry into the community and encourages high-quality work fulfilling the mission of the DAO.
 Most importantly, this fosters a culture whereby GUs and the individuals who comprise them have an understanding that if they deliver great value, they will be adequately compensated for their contributions.

 ### DAO Governance Token
 DAO tokens will be issued to GUs for services, projects as a medium of investment, and members in exchange for Underlying Capital.
 They confer governance rights to decide mandates and ultimately guide the direction of DAO and can be used for staking in the Framework Builder Court assembly of the Original Guild as well as staking for conflict resolution.
 The DAO token is issued when a deployment is confirmed by the Chancellor multi-sig between Venture GU, Treasury GU, and Compliance GU, and the DAO token is considered a basket of the underlying assets of the capital pool via bullet inflation.
 That is that the Treasury DAO can inflate DAO tokens subject to the permissions of the given mandate and thusly balance the portfolio.
-Only 25k of the Governance Tokens will be created for the DAO start-up.
+Only 25k of the Governance Tokens will be created for the DAO start-up: 1000 are reserved for the DAO initiator, 100 for the DAO intermediary, 1000 for sales + marketing, 500 for DAO.Finance.
+The remaining tokens are for the exclusive capitalization of the institution.

 ### DAO Token == Stable Coin
 The DAO token will be redeemable for the underlying liquid assets that it represents.
 For example, if the underlying capital pool is 1/3 ETH, 1/3 BTC, and 1/3 a basket of other tokens without any private assets held, then the DAO token can be burned in exchange for those assets less a small liquidity penalty corresponding to the size of the current mandate.
 This makes the DAO token a basket crypto-currency which should allow it to be somewhat more stable than any of the individual crypto-assets in underlying capital while still being a long-crypto asset.
 Such a mechanism is sometimes known as a 'Stablecoin'.
 Potentially, a [SET](https://www.setprotocol.com) could be deployed in support of this corporate currency backed by a basket of cryptocurrencies.

 ### Scalability
 The one common factor of all legacy organizations is that they are “sub-scalable”.
 This means that they become less and less effective as they grow in the number of members and a number of decisions they need to make.
 Free markets, the Internet, and network-effect-based applications (such as Facebook and Airbnb) are all “super-scalable” structures — that become more effective as they grow in members and interactions.
 With this terminology, the DAO is a “super-scalable organization”, that assimilates the efficiency, agility, and scalability of free markets while maintaining the coherence of a startup and the ability to pursue scalable missions.

 ## Conclusions
 Herein we present a framework and set of incentivization mechanisms to drive value creation among decentralized P2P actors in a for-profit capital pool.
 It is understood that there are numerous crypto-economic and security mechanisms to elaborate and evolve before deploying this set of smart contracts.